-My full-time profession is that of Professor of Business Communication at Stevenson University, began when my children were little and I started teaching as an adjunct instructor.
+My career at Stevenson University, began when my children were little and I started teaching as an adjunct instructor.
 When I became a full time professor in 2008, I went back to school and earned an MFA in Creative Writing from National University in San Diego and teach a variety of writing courses including feature writing, magazine writing, public relations writing, and travel writing.
 I also teach courses in advertising, sports communication, professional communication, and interpersonal communication.
 I am the proud advisor to 47 House, the integrated marketing communication club.
-And a recent accomplishment was publishing a textbook along with two of my colleagues, Leeanne Bell McManus and Chip Rouse, entitled Event Planning: Communicating Theory and Practice (2016), published by Kendall-Hunt.
+And a recent accomplishment was publishing a textbook along with two of my colleagues, Leeanne Bell McManus and Chip Rouse, entitled Event Planning: Communicating Theory and Practice (2019), published by Kendall-Hunt.
 This textbook takes a look at the “why” behind event planning and attaches communication theory to it, in addition to offering practical help regarding all aspects of event planning.

 While an undergraduate at Towson University, I got a job working for the Baltimore Orioles in public relations.
 After college, I stayed with the ballclub for 13 years and was the assistant director of community relations and then director of publishing.
 Helping to plan the move from Memorial Stadium to Camden Yards was a thrill; afterwards, helping to plan the 1993 All-Star Game, Cal Ripken’s 2131 Celebration, and the events surrounding the back-to-back playoff years in 1996 and 1997, were some of the highlights of my career working in the sport.
 My work as editor of the Cal Ripken Commemorative Publication, which celebrated Ripken’s tying and breaking of Lou Gehrig’s consecutive games streak record, was the pinnacle of my career in baseball.